GOODBOY008/fastexcel/website/docs/migration/from-fastexcel.md

 ### Step 2: Package Import Updates

-Update all import statements to use the new Apache Fesod package structure.
+Update all import statements to use the new Apache Fesod (Incubating) package structure.

 | Old Package (Deprecated) | New Package (Required)   |
 |--------------------------|--------------------------|